wangshibo1993/Operating-Systems-Applications-CSCE611/README.md

 # Operating-System-CSCE611
-In this coures project, we implemented dynamic memory allocation, and translated the physical address into the virtual address by page table.
+In this course project, we implemented dynamic memory allocation and translated the physical address into the virtual address by a page table.
 We also handled a multiple threads condition by both FIFO and Round-Robin algorithms.
-And at the end, for the final project, Weimplemented a simple file system which supports sequential access to a file.
-The design of the file system is shown in this picture.
+And at the end, for the final project, We implemented a simple file system which supports sequential access to a file.
+You can find all the details in the report of each machine problem.